A Basic Guide to Rugging Horses

 Bathing and washing

 This is not an uncommon, all year-round experience for your average performance horse.
 Every time we bathe a horse, we strip its coat of some of the natural warming and water-repelling properties, even with a clipped coat.
 Most yards these days will have warm water showers to bathe their horses, but some do not.
-Bathing a horse in inclement winter weather in cold water is not ideal.
+Bathing a horse in inclement winter weather in cold water is not ideal and is an important consideration in a basic guide to rugging horses.
 Once bathed even in warm water, a wicking rug should be applied until the horse is dried and then the horse can be rugged and checked a few times before a final rug choice is made.
 Never rug a wet horse for the night – the rug will absorb the moisture and hold it close to the horse’s body for many hours to come, chilling as the temperature drops.

 For a variety of reasons, many performance horses are on rationed hay or haylage.
 Horses are designed to eat forage for at least 16 hours out of the 24 hour day, and the digestive system processes this in a way which in turn heats the horses body.
 The horse on a forage ration which doesn’t mimic nature will almost certainly require some extra rugging to compensate for this.
 It’s a fine balance – you could give the horse more hay and rug the horse less which would be more natural for the horse, but often this is not done in this order.
 One can only speculate as to why.